 While this sort of interplay is ingenious at best, or maybe overreaching at worst, true value of effectiveness is something that hinges on sustainability.

-About that, Foodlocker’s rank of local agro-farmers — that essentially handles its supplies — in Ibadan and neighbouring states is presently around 30 and swelling.
+About that, Foodlocker's rank of local agro-farmers -- that essentially handle its supplies -- in Ibadan and neighbouring states is presently around 30 and swelling.

 But seeing that the core business of Foodlocker is fresh product (fruits, vegetables, grains, meats etc), its supply is no valuable beyond the little needs that it can fulfil.